bibanon/bibanon/Books/Glossary/Glossary.md

 Usually seen by Anonymous as poor form.

 ## Grief
 The activity of entering an virtual space, usually a multiplayer ‘virtual world’ such as Second Life, with the express purpose of disrupting gameplay in some fashion.
-Related to [[Troll|Glossary#Troll]].
+Related to [[Troll]].

 ## Image Macro
 A popular medium for distributing memes.
 Relies on a specific sort of juxtaposition of image and text.
 One example of an image Macro is a so‐called ‘demotivational poster’.